Want to take quizzes and track your credits?

 Quiz Ref IDYou may choose to evaluate your program's success with some of the following indicators:

-Improved health of the targeted patient population
+Health improvements in the targeted patient population

-Referred appropriate patients to health coach
+Number of appropriate patients referred to a health coach

 Increased patient satisfaction and engagement

-Reduced provider stress
+Reduced practitioner stress

 This checklist can be used in the direct observation of the health coaches to ensure that they are correctly using their coaching techniques and achieving the desired impact with patients.